North Korea Skincare: Survival Through Crisis

 Distribution operates through severely constrained routes, with Dandong, China serving as the primary gateway handling 80% of bilateral trade.
 Sinuiju’s border location enables smuggling and informal trade when formal channels close.
 Russia emerged as a secondary route post-2018 via Trans-Siberian rail, while domestic distribution flows through state retail, dedicated brand shops, and remnants of the Public Distribution System.

 Standard payment mechanisms don’t exist.
 SWIFT banking remains unavailable, and normal trade finance is impossible.
 Chinese intermediaries in Dandong receive yuan payments, while barter arrangements help avoid currency transactions entirely.
 The Sinuiju factory accepts direct cash payments in Chinese yuan (20-200 RMB range), and unconfirmed cryptocurrency reports circulate without cosmetics-specific evidence.
 Legal risk is substantial—the 2019 e.l.f.
-Cosmetics case resulted in $996,080 in fines for importing false eyelashes containing North Korean materials from 2012-2017, demonstrating that US enforcement reaches even indirect supply chains.
+Cosmetics case resulted in $996,080 in fines for importing false eyelashes containing DPRK materials from 2012-2017, demonstrating that US enforcement reaches even indirect supply chains.

 Commercial engagement creates extreme legal and reputational exposure for Western entities.
 Academic observation, however, carries no legal risk.